rdacorporation/sharepoint-react-app-boilerplate/README.md

 `yarn add bootstrap reactstrap`

+[MDBReact](https://mdbootstrap.com/docs/react/) is an option as well.

 ### - This is a start, but how should I structure my components?

 I suggest the [Component Folder Pattern](https://medium.com/styled-components/component-folder-pattern-ee42df37ec68)

+### - Can I interactively debug with VSCode while running this boilerplate?

+Yes - It's a bit finicky, but it works most of the the time all of the time.

+Two VSCode launch configurations exist to allow for debugging unit tests and attaching to an existing Chrome instance to allow for debugging (`debugger-for-chrome` VSCode extension is required).

+You may also find success by ensuring that VSCode is configured to 'Auto-Attach' (configuration exists in this project to do so by default) and running `yarn test-debug` in VSCode terminal to debug unit tests.
+The bottom bar should turn orange and VSCode will stop at breakpoints.

+If you have a way of making this process more streamlined and reliable, through better VSCode launch configuration or other avenues, we welcome the pull request.

 ### - How do I upgrade the packages within my app?